Rudycon55555/CAIF-CLI/README.md

 cd CAIF-CLI
 python CAIF-CLI.py [replace these brackets and this text inside with the filepath (relative or absolute) to a CAIF File, which ends in .caif]
 ```
-Then to use the model you just made, navigate to the directory of it, then run
+Then to use the model you just made, navigate to the directory of it (~/CAIF-CLI), then run

 ```bash
 python [replace these brackets and this text inside with the filepath (relative or absolute) to the exported Python File]